francoccc/sfc-virtual-device-plugin/README.md

 -->
 # sfc-virtual-device-plugin

+## TODO(Most Important):
+  I have changed most part of code, this README could be out-of-date.
+I'm working for revising it.

 ## Introduction:
 The virtual SFC device plugin is a DaemonSet of the Kubernetes Cluster.
 Provide a TX/RX-like queue for every pod so that client can use DMA send or receive under less memory copy consumption.
 Bazel supports the whole project for easy compiling, using, and deploying.